tardate/LittleArduinoProjects/Audio/LaserHarpKit/README.md

 ### Next Steps?

-I haven't found the 8051 source code or tried to download it fro the chip.
+I haven't found the 8051 source code or tried to download it from the chip.
-Hoever given the problems with the laser harp - most of which can be solved in code - I don't think that's a big loss.
+However given the problems with the laser harp - most of which can be solved in code - I don't think that's a big loss.

 The obvious next step is to redo this project but with: